The Department of Entomology and Plant Pathology

 • Workflow Development with Nextflow

-UTIA Computational Resources: Our New Equipment
+UTIA Computational Equipment

 We are excited to announce the UTIA Computational Resources, which consists of two new computers dedicated to intensive computational projects: